Z1mcot/telegram-api-generator/example/telegram.md

     sendChatAction(business_connection_id: String, chat_id: IntegerOrString, message_thread_id: Integer, action: String)

 <p>Use this method to change the chosen reactions on a message.
 Service messages can't be reacted to.
 Automatically forwarded messages from a channel to its discussion group have the same available reactions as messages in the channel.
+Bots can't use paid reactions.
 Returns <em>True</em> on success.</p>

     setMessageReaction(chat_id: IntegerOrString, message_id: Integer, reaction: List<ReactionType>, is_big: Boolean)